-- (i) within 30 days of the installation of a water meter or datalogger; - (ii) at other times when reasonable notice is given and the Chief Executive, Taranaki Regional Council has reasonable evidence that the equipment may not be functioning as required by this consent; and - (iii) no less frequently than once every five years. - 5.
+- (i) within 30 days of the installation of a water meter or datalogger; - (ii) at other times when reasonable notice is given and the Chief Executive, Taranaki Regional Council has reasonable evidence that the equipment may not be functioning as required by this consent; and - (iii) no less frequently than once every five years. - 4.
 If any measuring or recording equipment breaks down, or for any reason is not operational, the consent holder shall advise the Chief Executive, Taranaki Regional Council immediately.
-Any repairs or maintenance to this equipment must be undertaken by a suitably qualified person and a maintenance report given to Taranaki Regional Council within 30 days of any such work occurring.
+Any repairs or maintenance to this equipment must be undertaken by a suitably qualified person and a maintenance report provided to the Chief Executive, Taranaki Regional Council within 30 days of the work occurring. - 5.
+Any water meter or datalogger shall be accessible to Taranaki Regional Council officers at all reasonable times for inspection and/or data retrieval.
+In addition the data logger shall be designed and installed so that Taranaki Regional Council officers can readily verify that it is accurately recording the required information.